OutSystems/docs-support/src/community/merge-accounts.md

 For the purposes of this article:

 * **Account A** is the account you wish to keep and that will receive all the information.
 * **Account B** is the account that will be merged into account A and deleted.
-You'll be able to create another account with the email used in this account, but after the
+You'll be able to create another account with the email used in this account, but the Personal Environment and account information won't be recovered.

 <div class="warning" markdown="1">